kubernetes/contributor-site/content/en/events/kcc2021/faq.md

 <br>
 <img align="center" src="/events/kcc2021/name.png" width="40%">

-### What are the `#<channel>-info` channels for?

-For games that are popular enough to have their own category, the info channel in them will describe the game, links to where it can be downloaded, and will provide guidance on reporting people for that game/platform.

-### What are the `#<channel>-links` channels for?

-Often when you’re having a conversation in one of the voice channels you’ll want to share a link with the other people on voice.
-You can’t do this directly in the voice channels, and it can clutter up the main text-chat channels, so the `#<channel>-links` channels are a scratch-pad for links or other things that are only relevant to the conversation carrying on in voice chat.

 ### How do I know if someone is a Moderator, Staff Member or an Admin?